santosh131/CoreWithEntityFramework/README.md

 EF core migrations are a set of commands which can be executed in **package manager console** or .**Net core CLI**

 Nuget: **Microsot.EntityframeworkCore.Tools**
+> Run **Enable-Migrations** command in the Package Manger console to enable migrations for the context

 | Package Manager Console 	| .Net Core CLI                    	|
 |-------------------------	|----------------------------------	|